A LITTLE girl’s wish to walk unaided is set to come true after a target of £60,000 to send her to America for pioneering surgery has been exceeded.

 Monika, aged 35, from Eccleston, St Helens, said: “If she has the operation, she has a great chance to walk independently.

 The pioneering surgery is called Selective Dorsal Rhizotomy and involves cutting some of the sensory nerve fibres from the muscles into the spinal cord.
 It has a 100 per cent success rate.

-Danny Breithaupt, managing director of Frankie & Benny’s, said: “Susanna is a very special little girl and we are so pleased to have helped her cause and be able to make a real difference to her life.
+Danny Breithaupt, managing director of Frankie & Benny’s, said: “Susanna is a very special little girl and we are so pleased to have helped her cause and be able to make a real difference to

 “Raising above and beyond the £60,000 needed means we can work alongside the charity, Caudwell Children, to use the additional funds raised to help other children in need.”